GMC Syclone: Production run

 The Syclone and Typhoon's gauge cluster is the same one as used in the Pontiac Sunbird Turbo, which was discontinued in 1990, one year before the Syclone was introduced.

 The 1991 Syclone was only available in black.
-For the upcoming 1992 production, a wider range of colors was to be offered however the Syclone was canceled before full production could begin.
+For the upcoming 1992 production, a wider range of colors was to be offered; however, the Syclone was cancelled before full production could begin.
 In total, 2,998 Syclones were built.
-Out of the 2998, only 3 were built in 1992.
-The #0001 1992 Syclone was used for DOT crash testing while the remaining 2 are privately owned.
+Out of the 2,998, only three were built in 1992.
+The first 1992 Syclone was used for DOT crash testing while the remaining two are privately owned.

 Saudi Syclone

 During the 1991 Syclone production, roughly 150 Syclones were officially exported by GMC.
 Out of the 150 trucks, there were an estimated 113 destined for resale in the Middle East and were modified with a metric dash cluster, leaded fuel chip, and a resonator in place of the catalytic converter.
-These 113 trucks were shipped to Saudi Arabia to be sold as Export Sales.
+These 113 trucks were shipped to Saudi Arabia to be sold as export sales.
 These 113 trucks were known as the Saudi Syclones.
 Not all of the exported Saudi Syclones were sold immediately overseas.
 Out of the 113 Saudi Syclones, 31 trucks remained unsold and were eventually brought back to the United States.
-Rather than selling the 31 trucks to the public, GMC Truck Division set up a lottery where employees could enter their name to be drawn to have the chance at purchasing a Saudi Syclone as a significantly reduced price ($12,500) and had to take delivery through a dealership.
+Rather than selling the 31 trucks to the public, GMC set up a lottery where employees could enter their name to be drawn to have the chance at purchasing a Saudi Syclone as a significantly reduced price ($12,500) and had to take delivery through a dealership.
 It is alleged that not many employees knew of the lottery to purchase one of the Saudi Syclones, so almost everyone who entered got the chance to buy one, which upset a lot of GM employees in various other divisions who felt they missed out.
 The remaining 69 trucks were distributed throughout Europe for sale where a small number ended up in a German compound for sometime.
 GMC, desperate to be rid of them, sold them on a "make us an offer" basis.
-Lucky purchasers managed to get ahold of one for a few thousand dollars under their market value.
+Lucky purchasers managed to get hold of one for a few thousand dollars under their market value.

-In 2009, a poor-condition GMC Syclone was scrapped under the U.S. federal government Car Allowance Rebate System (a.k.a. "cash for clunkers"), despite being highly collectible.
+In 2009, a poor-condition GMC Syclone was scrapped under the U.S. federal government Car Allowance Rebate System (colloquially known as "cash for clunkers"), despite being highly collectible.